-With so much action happening in the water, some travelers forget that back onshore, there's an entire desert world to explore.
-One of Hurghada's most popular on-the-ground attractions is the quad biking, jeep expeditions, and dune buggying trips into the sand dune hinterland.
-You don't have to travel very far off-road from the resort town to discover the acacia tree studded wadis (valleys) sandwiched in by red-tinged mountains that make up most of the landscape of the Eastern Desert.
+With so much action happening in the water, some travelers forget that back onshore there's an entire desert world to explore.
+Among Hurghada's most popular on-the-ground things to do are quad biking, jeep expeditions, and dune buggy trips into the sand dune hinterland.
+You don't have to travel very far off-road from the resort town to discover the acacia tree studded wadis (valleys), sandwiched in by red-tinged mountains, that make up most of the landscape of the Eastern Desert.

-This diving area, just north of Shadwan Island, is a fantastic site to submerge into the sea with five shipwrecks to explore.
+This diving area, just north of Shadwan Island, about 65 kilometers southeast of Hurghada, is a fantastic site to submerge into the sea with five shipwrecks to explore.
 The main attraction is the wreck of the Carnatic, a UK cargo ship sunk in 1869, which is still in incredibly good condition with its skeletal remains home to flourishing coral and abundant fish life.
 The Greek ship Chrisoula K (sunk in 1981) and the German Kimon M (sunk in 1978) are two more popular wreck dives in this area with plenty of opportunities to spot lionfish, triggerfish, and pipefish among the wreckage.